 If you wake up with a head full of crazy hair, you can still skip the shampoo by reviving your hair in the morning with a little water in a spray bottle.
 Some people actually rinse their hair and condition it in the shower.
-I use way too much product in my hair for that, but if you don’t use a lot of product, a quick rinse or spritz with water can tame the bed head and give you the refresh you need to get through another day without shampoo.
+I use way too much product in my hair for that, but if you don’t use a lot of product, a quick rinse or spritz with water can tame the bed head and give you the refresh you need to get through another day without a shampoo.

 If your ends tend to get dry and frizzy between shampoos, a little hair oil worked through the ends of your hair can recondition, replenish shine, and tame your frizz.
 Just go easy with the oil, because a little goes a long way.
-Place a few drops on the palm of your hand and work through the ends of your hair, or where your hair is driest.
+Place a few drops on the palm of your hand and work through the ends of your hair, or wear your hair is driest.

 Braids and Updos

-Braids are truly a greasy hair’s dream and styling your hair in a messy updo can be the best way to tame both bed head and a greasy head of hair.
+Braids are truly a greasy hair’s dream and styling your hair in a messy updo can be the best way to tame both a bed head and a greasy head of hair.
 Get the scoop on some of the season’s hottest braid trends.